telerik/ajax-docs/controls/grid/server-side-programming/overview.md

 # Server-Side Programming Overview

+For a list with the server-side properties and methods of the control, see the [Server-Side API of the RadGrid class](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/RadGrid).
+You can also find it in the intellisense in Visual Studio.

 For instructions and examples for a server-side approach to access Cells, Values, Controls and more in RadGrid, visit the: [Accessing Values and Controls]({%slug grid/accessing-values-and-controls/overview%}) article.

 ## Classes and Properties